 Tickets & visitor tips

-At the time of writing, a single adult ticket (covering both the exhibitions and the Beethoven Frieze) cost €9.50 with an English audioguide available for €3.
+At the time of writing, a single adult ticket (covering both the exhibitions and the Beethoven Frieze) cost €12 with an English audioguide available for €3 (or free with a Vienna City Card).

 - You can visit the store without a ticket.
 On my trip, it stocked a wide collection of art books & catalogues, high-end gifts, and more traditional souvenirs like posters and fridge magnets.
-Look out for Secession honey – made by the bees that live under the golden dome
+Look out for Secession honey made by the bees that live under the golden dome.

-- And if you enjoy turn-of-the-century architecture, then Otto Wagner’s Majolikahaus and his Pavilion at Karlsplatz are both close by.
+- And if you enjoy turn-of-the-century architecture, then Otto Wagner’s colourful Majolikahaus and his Pavilion at Karlsplatz are both close by.

 How to get to the Secession